 Towing capacity is rated at a 7,700 pounds with the available towing package - those looking to do any serious trailering will want to spring for this package, as the Touareg is rated for just 1,650 lbs. without it.

 The Touareg's V6 displaces 3.6-liters and is good for 280 horsepower and 265 lb-ft of torque.
 Fuel economy is rated at 16 mpg in the city and 23 mpg on the highway.
-It's paired with an eight-speed automatic transmission as standard.
-This gearbox offers a sport mode for spirited driving along with a dynamic shift program that adapts to the driver's individual style and adjusts the shift points accordingly.
+It's paired with an eight-speed automatic transmission, which offers a sport mode for spirited driving along with a dynamic shift program that adapts to the driver's individual style and adjusts the shift points accordingly.

 Trim Level Breakdown

-The Touareg is available in four different trim levels - Sport, Sport with Navigation, Lux and Executive - all of which can be paired with either the V6 or the TDI.
+The Touareg is available in four different trim levels - Sport, Sport with Navigation, Wolfsburg Edition, and Executive.

 The entry-level Sport comes well-equipped with leatherette upholstery, power-adjustable and heated front seats, dual-zone automatic climate control, an eight-speaker touchscreen-activated AM/FM/CD/SiriusXM sound system with iPod integration, ambient lighting, a multi-function trip computer, Bluetooth connectivity with audio streaming, cruise control and 18-inch alloy wheels.

 Few will be surprised with what the Sport with Navigation adds to the Sport trim's features - a touch screen-activated navigation system.

 The top-shelf Executive trim brings a 10-speaker, 620-watt Dynaudio stereo system, heated rear seats, keyless access with push-button start, a power-adjustable steering column, adaptive cruise control, forward collision warning with autonomous emergency braking, a lane departure warning system, park distance control and 20-inch alloy wheels.